Barker-Quantitative-Trading/Backtesting/docs/CONTRIBUTING.md

 ---

 1. **Clone the Repository**
-    Clone the repository if you have not already.
+    - Clone the repository if you have not already.

 2. **Create a new branch**
-    Always create a new branch for your work (never work directly on main)
+    - Always create a new branch for your work (never work directly on main)

     `git checkout -b feature/short-description`

 3. **Make changes**
-    Write clean, well-documented code.
-If you are adding functionality, include tests.
-Run tests before committing.
-The command for running tests is pytest or if clicking the run button in a test file.
+    - Write clean, well-documented code.
+    - If you are adding functionality, include tests.
+    - Run tests before committing.
+The command for running tests is `pytest` or clicking the run button in a test file.
-    All test files have to start with test.
+    - All test files have to start with test.
 Example: "test_feature.py"

-4. **Commit and push**
+4. **Commit and push** -
     Make small, focused commits with clear messages.
 Example:
     - git add .
     - git commit -m "Add feature: backtest strategy with momentum rules"